JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 There are now so many possibilities that Julia just gives up and uses "runtime dispatch" to decide what method of `f` to call.
-It doesn't even try to enforce the fact that `f` returns and `Int`, in part because determining such facts takes time (adding to compiler latency) and because functions with many methods typically tend to return multiple types anyway.
+It doesn't even try to enforce the fact that `f` returns an `Int`, in part because determining such facts takes time (adding to compiler latency) and because functions with many methods typically tend to return multiple types anyway.

 Compiling each of these new implementations takes JIT-time.
 If Julia knew in advance that you'd arrive at this place, it would never have bothered to produce that first, heavily-optimized version of `applyf`.
-But the performance benefits of such optimizations are so large that, when applicable, they are well worth it.
+But the performance benefits of such optimizations are so large that, when applicable, they can be well worth it.
 For example, if you start a fresh Julia session and just define the `f(::Int)` and `f(::Bool)` methods, then